syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Appearance.md

 **Chart Margin**

-The Chart **Margin** property is used to add the margin to the chart area at the Left, Right, Top and Bottom position.
+**Margin** property is used to add margin to the chart area at the Left, Right, Top, and Bottom positions.

 {% highlight cshtml %}